irstlm-team/irstlm/README.md

 To modify debugging level, please add parameter '--with-tracelevel=<val>' (default is 0)

-step 2:
+Step 2:

-- make
+$> make

-step 3:
+Step 3:

-- make install
+$> make install

 These steps will generate the irstlm library and commands, respectively, under the specified path where to install.

 HOW TO INSTALL WITH CMAKE

-step 0:
+Step 0:

-- cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX="/path/where/to/install"
+$> cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX="/path/where/to/install"

-Note: If your g++ compiler does not support '-std=c++0x', please add parameter '-DCXX0:BOOL=OFF' To check whether g++ complier does support '-std=c++0x', please run the following command:
+If your g++ compiler does not support '-std=c++0x', please add parameter '-DCXX0:BOOL=OFF'.
+To check whether g++ complier does support '-std=c++0x', please run the following command:

 $> echo | g++ -E -x c++ -std=c++0x -dM - >& /dev/null ; echo $?

 If it returns 0, g++ complier does support '-std=c++0x'; otherwise, it does not, and hence please use '-DCXX0:BOOL=OFF'